 Due diligence is an ongoing process, in which Vendors can identify, mitigate, prevent and account for how they address their existing and potential adverse impacts (e.g., child labor, discrimination, hazardous chemicals etc.).
-An enterprise is expected to conduct due diligence on its own activities and on its suppliers across its supply chain and other business relationships.
-An enterprise shall embed responsible business conduct in own policy and management systems, identify actual and potential harms in the enterprise's own operations and Its supply chain.
-Cease, prevent or mitigate harm in own operation and its supply chain, keep tracking and communicating with relevant stakeholders, provide for or cooperate in remediation when appropriate.
+Suppliers are expected to conduct due diligence on their own activities and across their supply chain and other business relationships.
+Responsible business conduct shall be embedded in companie's own policies and management systems.